TDN: Temporal Difference Networks for Efficient Action Recognition: Experiments

 \paragraph{\bf Study on long-term TDM.} We employ short-term TDM for the early stages, and compare with different forms of long-term TDM (L-TDM) placed on the latter stages.
 The results are reported in Table~\ref{tbl:ltdm}.
-For L-TDM design, we first compare with two baseline architecture: (1) no attention modeling in Eq.(~\ref{equ:ltdm}) and directly adding the difference representation into frame-level features; (2) channel attention modeling to enhance discriminative features across different dimensions.
+For L-TDM design, we first compare with two baseline architecture: (1) no attention modeling in Eq.~(\ref{equ:ltdm}) and directly adding the difference representation into frame-level features; (2) channel attention modeling just as TEA~\cite{li2020tea}.
 It is observed that our proposed spatiotemporal attention form of L-TDM is better than no attention (52.3\% vs.44.1\%) and channel attention (52.3\% vs. 50.9\%).
 Then, we investigate the effectiveness of multi-scale architecture in difference feature extraction and it is able to improve performance from 49.7\% to 52.3\%, which confirms its effectiveness of large receptive field for difference feature extraction.
 Finally, we compare the performance of bidirectional difference with one-directional difference, and it helps to improve performance by 2.3\%.

 \paragraph{\bf Study on the location of S-TDM and L-TDM .} We perform the ablation study on which stage to use short-term TDM (S-TDM) or long-term TDM (L-TDM).
 The results are shown in Table~\ref{tbl:ablation_loc}.
 From these results, we see that adding more S-TDMs into the main network will increase the network computational cost slightly due to its feature extraction for temporal difference representation.
 The setting of using S-TDM in stages 1-2 and L-TDM in stages 3-5 obtains the best recognition accuracy and the computational cost is also reasonable.